Glow Blend 70mg (GHK-Cu 50mg, BPC-157 10mg, TB-500 10mg)

 Third-Party Lab Results

 Transparency is our priority.
-Download the full HPLC and Mass Spectrometry reports for the current batch #88291.
-Tested on Oct 24, 2023.
+Download the full HPLC and Mass Spectrometry reports for the current Batch / Lot Number: 2026-02GH.
+Tested on Feb 11, 2026.

 DOWNLOAD FULL REPORT (PDF)